UKHomeOffice/hocs-case-creator/README.md

 For local development, build the schema locally and publish to a Maven local repository.
 View the README in `hocs-ukvi-complaint-schema` for more information.

+## Versioning

+For versioning this project uses SemVer.

+## Authors

+This project is authored by the Home Office.

 ## License